makersacademy/bowling-challenge/README.md

 ### Scoring Game

 A player can record scores of more than zero with a roll.
+Non numbers and numbers not in the range 0-10 are not accepted.

 ### Game complete